 Myth 3: Social Anxiety is the Same as Shyness

-The fact is that social anxiety and shyness are similar, but they are not the same thing.
+Social anxiety and shyness are similar, but they are not the same thing.
 Social anxiety involves feelings of fear about social situations but it doesn’t always involve withdrawing from these situations.
 Some people might appear to be outgoing but are very good at hiding their inner feelings of anxiousness.
 Whereas people who are shy will tend to withdraw from social situations.
 People who are shy always experience social anxiety, but those who have social anxiety don’t always appear to be shy.

 Myth 4: Social Anxiety Isn’t That Common